Uber wants to resume self-driving car tests on public roads

 The company also promised in its reports that it would reduce the time delay between when its autonomous vehicle sensors spot a person or object and action is taken by its computer system.
 Uber said it improved its performance of its system so it can better predict what a person, vehicle or other object will do as the autonomous vehicle approaches.
 "We are now able to detect objects and actors sooner and execute safe reactions faster," the company said in a report.

-Although Uber has announced a partnership with Toyota to develop autonomous vehicles, only Uber's system would be active in Pittsburgh, Zych said.

 The company, he said, wants to resume testing in a "responsible manner," and is not looking at carrying passengers with autonomous vehicles at this point.
-If approved, the company would start slowly in Pittsburgh with a small number of vehicles, Zych said.
+If approved, the company would start with a small number of vehicles, Zych said.

-In the Tempe crash, police wrote in a report that the driver, Rafaela Vasquez, had been streaming the musical talent show via Hulu in the 43 minutes before Herzberg was killed.
-The report said the crash wouldn't have happened had the driver not been distracted.

-Tempe police are looking at a vehicular manslaughter charge in the crash, according to a March 19 affidavit filed to get a search warrant for audio, video and data stored in the Uber SUV.
-A prosecutor has yet to make a decision in the case.
+It's clear from the reports that Uber has continued work on self-driving vehicles even while it suspended testing.
+But the suspension has cost the company critical real-world test time that rivals Waymo and Cruise Automation have been able to gather.